Mobility

 Evaluation criteria and process

-All eligible and complete applications will be reviewed by the E+ mobility Selection Committee, which is composed of members from the Education Office and departmental educational coordination units of ITM.
+All eligible and complete applications will be reviewed by the E+ mobility Selection Committee, which is composed by ITM members from the Education Office, Research Office and departmental educational coordination units.
 The following evaluation criteria will be considered:

-The candidate’s specific motivation and added academic and/or professional value of the study/traineeship period abroad
+The candidate’s specific motivation in terms of (i) the added academic and/or professional value of the study/traineeship period abroad (ii) the financial necessity of the travel grant (priority will be given to students without a scholarship and/or bench fee);

-Submission E+ grant application: Send your completed application form, motivation letter and study plan by e-mail to the Education Office (erasmusplusmobility@itg.be).
+Submission E+ grant application: send your completed application form, motivation letter and study plan by e-mail to erasmusplusmobility@itg.be.